AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 In order to **disable** flexible port egress from a particular environment, invoke `DELETE [/program/{programId}/environment/{environmentId}/advancedNetworking]()`.

-For more information, see the <!-- CM API Stub [Cloud Manager API Documentation](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/disableEnvironmentAdvancedNetworkingConfiguration) -->
+For more information, see the [Cloud Manager API Documentation](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/disableEnvironmentAdvancedNetworkingConfiguration).

 ### Traffic Routing {#flexible-port-egress-traffic-routing}